 To illustrate of one of these possibilities, consider, for example, a suicidal person.
 Commonly the suicide wishes, at any cost, to stop feeling what they are feeling (and that has a great significance for them).
 There is no doubt that during a period of time until the moment of suicide (if successful), one suffered intensely, one felt several types of pain, and a painful process occurred that led the person to suicide.
 This period of time can be of several years, where every hour has been painful.
 At the moment X1, it is not known whether or not a person like this will be procreated.

-There are, again, those who say that these considerations are irrelevant, because if he, the new being, would later wish to commit suicide, so be it (considering, moreover, that suicide is an option like that of which color of shirt to wear).
+There are, again, those who say that these considerations are irrelevant, because if he, the new being, later wishes to commit suicide, so be it (considering, moreover, that suicide is an option like that of which color of shirt to wear).
 The only thing that the father and mother did (they say) was creating that life and, from then onwards, he, the new being, is the one who will have to deal with the problem.
 Here again there seems to be an attempt of exemption from responsibility: if these considerations are not related to the father and mother, who are they related to?

 If the new being, at some point, wishes to commit suicide (which is likely to happen only from the moment X3 onwards), he can do so.
 But what is he trying to get rid of in this case?
 It seems clear that it is from this feeling that bothers him, by getting rid of his own body (since it is the body that allows him to have this feeling).
 But, speaking of a body, when did he “gain”³ that body that now makes him have those feelings?
 Answer: At the moment X2.